Trial & Error (TV series)

-Trial & Error is an American sitcom television series created by Jeff Astrof and Matt Miller for NBC and produced by Warner Bros.
+Trial & Error is an American mockumentary legal sitcom television series created by Jeff Astrof and Matt Miller for NBC and produced by Warner Bros.
 Television.
 It stars Nicholas D'Agosto, Jayma Mays, Steven Boyer, and Sherri Shepherd.
 The series, which spoofs documentaries and reality legal shows, follows New York City lawyer Josh Segal (D'Agosto) and his eccentric local associates (Boyer and Shepherd) as they represent accused local citizens in the fictional small town of East Peck, South Carolina.
 Recurring guests were Krysta Rodriguez and John Lithgow in season 1, and Kristin Chenoweth and Amanda Payton in season 2.

 The first season premiered on March 14, 2017.
 On May 20, 2017, NBC renewed the series for a 10-episode second season.
 Both seasons have received positive critical reception.
 The series was officially cancelled on January 16, 2019, after NBC decided against renewing it for a third season in August 2018 and Warner Bros. failed to find a new broadcaster.

 Premise

-The series is a comedic legal mockumentary about a young bright-eyed New York lawyer, Josh Segal, who settles in the fictional, small Southern town of East Peck, South Carolina with an oddball defense team that solves cases from behind a taxidermy shop.
+The series is a comedic legal mockumentary about a young bright-eyed New York lawyer, Josh Segal, who settles in the fictional, small Southern town of East Peck, South Carolina, with an oddball defense team that solves cases from behind a taxidermy shop.
 In the first season, they defend a compulsively eccentric poetry professor, Larry Henderson who is accused of the bizarre murder of his beloved wife.
 The case becomes challenging because his client is always making himself look guilty.
-The second season is subtitled "Lady Killer" and centers on the defense of Lavinia Peck-Foster, the town's beloved debutante who has been accused of murdering her husband.
+The second season is subtitled "Lady, Killer" and centers on the defense of Lavinia Peck-Foster, the town's beloved debutante who has been accused of murdering her husband.
 The prosecutor on each case is assistant DA Carol Anne Keane, a young lawyer determined to use the cases to raise her profile, and with whom Josh has sporadic sexual encounters.